Gethuk

 Gethuk lindri or sweet cassava snack from Java.
 The shape is different from other types of gethuk.

 Gethuk is an Indonesian-Javanese dish made from cassava.
-The cassava is peeled, boiled and mashed.
+The cassava is peeled, boiled, and mashed.
 Then it is mixed with grated coconut, sugar and small amounts of salt.
-Sugar can also be replaced with palm sugar to give it brownish color and more distinctive taste.
+Sugar can also be replaced with palm sugar to give it a brownish color and more distinctive taste.

-Other method to make gethuk is by grinding it with meat grinder and cut it into cubes.
-This kind of getuk also known as getuk lindri.
+Another method to make gethuk is by grinding it with a meat grinder and cutting it into cubes.
+This kind of getuk is also known as getuk lindri.
 While grinding butter, sugar, salt, and sometimes also milk powder, vanilla, and food coloring is added.
-Usually sold by seller that goes around the neighborhood in East Java.
+Usually sold by a seller who goes around the neighborhood in East Java.